Psychology, MS

 Behavioral Health, Human Behavior, MASTERS, Master of Science in Psychology, Psychological, Psychology, Research, Science, behavioral, behavioral sciences, science, technology, engineering and mathematics (STEM)

-The online program option gives students and working professionals an understanding of psychological theory and empirical research findings as they relate to human behavior, cognition, emotion and attitudes.
+The online program modality gives students and working professionals an understanding of psychological theory and empirical research findings as they relate to human behavior, cognition, emotion and attitudes.
 The coursework is designed to help students learn about the various roles of psychologists in society today and discover which they might like to pursue.
-The online curriculum is focused on applications of knowledge rather than research, and students are not provided hands-on research opportunities.
+The online curriculum is focused on applications of knowledge gained from psychological science rather than conducting research as an explicit part of the curriculum, and students are not typically provided hands-on research opportunities.
 The online program culminates with a capstone course.

-• STEM-OPT extension eligible: No
+- STEM-OPT extension eligible: No

-This program allows students to obtain both a bachelor's and master's degree in as little as five years.
-It is offered as an accelerated bachelor's plus master's degree with:
+This program is offered as an accelerated bachelor's plus master's degree with:

-Acceptance to the graduate program requires a separate application.
-Students typically receive approval to pursue the accelerated master’s during the junior year of their bachelor's degree program.
+Students typically receive approval to pursue the accelerated master's during the junior year of their bachelor's degree program.
 Interested students can learn about eligibility requirements and how to apply.

 36 credit hours and a thesis, or